twiddlingbits/twr-wasm/readme.md

 They key TWR features include:
    - A subset of the standard C runtime, including printf, malloc, string functions, etc.
-   - functions for data transfer and input
+   - Expanded data types supported when calling to and from HTML/JS and C
-   - Print and get character based I/O from/to \<div\> tags in your HTML page
+   - Print and get characters to/from \<div\> tags in your HTML page
-   - Print and get character based I/O from/to a \<canvas\> based console-terminal.
+   - Print and get character based to/from a \<canvas\> based console-terminal.
    - Allows traditional "blocking big loop" C code structure to be used with HTML/Javascript's asynchronous event model (via use of worker thread.)

 # Hello World